-Avast Mobile Security includes Smart Scan which scans all installed applications and memory card contents.
+Avast Mobile Security includes Smart Scan which scans all installed applications.
 It also informs you about security risks caused by changes in default Android settings.

 Virus definitions are updated automatically.
 The user can also manually update them in Tools → Settings → Updates → Check for update.

 Mobile Security scans all newly installed applications the first time the application is run.
 When malware is detected, the system offers to uninstall the application or to delete the file.
 You can report false positives directly to our virus lab when they are detected.